top of page

 Meytal Radzinski is a research biologist, book blogger, and founder of the Women in Translation project.
 A life-long bibliophile, she began reviewing books online at age 11 before expanding her musings into her blog, Biblibio.
 Over time, she came to the realization that the translated literature she enjoyed was noticeably less likely to be written by women.
 She began to research and write about women writers in translation and, in August of 2014, spearheaded Women in Translation Month (WITMonth), which by 2020 included thousands of readers and dozens of bookstores participating in the yearly international celebration.

 Meytal is a native bilingual of English and Hebrew and enjoys reading literature in both languages - especially translated literature by women.
-She is a PhD candidate in Structural Biochemistry and Molecular Biology at the Hebrew University of Jerusalem.
+She has a PhD in Structural Biochemistry and Molecular Biology from the Hebrew University of Jerusalem and is currently a postdoctoral scholar at the University of California, San Francisco.

 Meytal and her work on the Women in Translation project have been featured in The Forward, ALTA, HaMussach, and other publications.